ogaml/ogaml.github.io/_modules/ogamlmath/vector3f.md

 {% endcapture %}
 {% capture description %}
 Returns the (L2-)norm of a vector.
 {% endcapture %}
 {% include docelem.html listing=listing description=description %}

+{% capture listing %}
+val clamp : t -> t -> t -> t
+{% endcapture %}
+{% capture description %}
+clamp v a b returns the vector u whose coordinates are the coordinates of v clamped between the coordinates of a and b.
+{% endcapture %}
+{% include docelem.html listing=listing description=description %}